nkuzman/helm-charts/charts/person-structure/README.md

 ## Purpose

-**TODO** dodati opis

-## Default Installation

-This Helm chart installs Person structure into your Kubernetes cluster.
+This Helm chart installs Person structure application into your Kubernetes cluster.

 Helm release name set during installation will be used for naming all resources created by this Helm chart.
 For example, if Chart is installed with name "my-chart", deployment name will have "my-chart" prefix, as well as all configmaps, secrets and other resources created by this chart.
+It is possible to override this behavior and to set custom name for resources using attribute `nameOverride` in custom values file.
+If this attribute is set, it's value will be used to name all the resources, and release name will be ignored.

 It is not possible to install application using default values only, there is a list of required attributes which should be applied when installing Person structure.

+## Required setup

-Required attributes should be defined in custom `values.yaml` file or propagated with `--set key=value` command during CLI installation, for example:
+Required attributes should be defined in custom values file in `yaml` format (recommended) or propagated with `--set key=value` command during CLI installation, for example:

 `helm upgrade --install person-structure vestigo/person-structure -f my-values.yaml` or